oncody/civ-board-game-2010/README.md

 | Rank 4 | 11 production |

 #### Recruit Aircraft
 This requires you to have the flight tech card unlocked.
 An aircraft costs 12 production.
-Add an aircraft card to your military unit hand.
+Add an aircraft card to your military hand.

 #### Construct Building
 A building is a type of architecture that you can purchase from the market.
 It can increase your trade, production, culture, coins, and military bonuses.
 Every building requires a specific technology to be researched to unlock it.
 Each city can only have a single building with a star in its outskirts.
 Architecture cannot be built on a square containing an enemy figure.